sean-smith/pcluster.cloud/content/02-tutorials/01-setup-mfa.md

 ![PCM MFA Cognito Setup](01-setup-mfa/cognito-enable-mfa.png)

-#### 2. Login to Pcluster Manager
+#### 2. Login to ParallelCluster UI

-1. The next time you login to ParallelCluster Manager you'll see a screen like the following:
+1. The next time you login to ParallelCluster UI you'll see a screen like the following:
 2. Scan the QR code and continue setup in your favorite authenticator app.
 I reccomend [Authy](https://authy.com/features/setup/).

 ![Setup Authy](01-setup-mfa/setup-authy.png)